top of page

 In the rehearsal room, the young dancer learns the spatial skills necessary to negotiate where their place is onstage, in relationship to self and other dancers and partners are seeing in relations to where she is in phrasing usually with music.
 And, as they begin to learn the ballet repertoire, they start to understand what it is like to give of that to an audience.

 The dancer learns and develops aesthetic nuance.
 S/he discovers and reveals the form as not just a pretty picture to the audience, but as meaning for an artistic presentation, woven into form similar to classical poetics.
 In this case it is presented through semiosis[11].
-The moving symbols or “kinetic semiosis,9” or using movement and shape in time to communicate narrative or feeling to the audience.
+This is moving symbols, “kinetic semiosis,” or using movement and shape in time to communicate narrative or feeling to the audience.
 If performed well, can be “heard” as mindfully as words on a page, and as vociferously as a poem read to an audience.

 Once a dancer develops the confidence in herself to perform, a crucial threshold that is all too often not addressed neither by pedagogues in schools, nor staff in ballet companies: the dancer is no longer performing only because “they love to dance.”
 Rather, they are performing to give that love selflessly to an audience.

 Self-consciousness rarely makes for a good performance.
 It is the focus on self that young dancers must work to overcome.
 This is not the same as nervousness or excitement that performers experience before or during a show.
 Many artists experience anxiety about giving a good performance, and often this is because they are concerned about giving the best performance they can.
 However, many performers discuss how a performance is best when it is selfless.
-Most mature performers talk about this being “in the zone.”
+Most mature performers talk about this being “in the zone,” that is also known as "Flow."

 Flow: A state in which people are so involved in an activity that nothing else seems to matter; the experience is so enjoyable that people will continue to do it even at great cost, for the sheer sake of doing it.”[12]
 This quote is from a psychologist Mihaly Csikszentmihalyi, a psychologist who examined the states of people who gained such mastery over doing what they loved that they “lose themselves in the experience.”
 There are many artist performers who experience this state.
 Some athletes reference this as “being in the zone.”